griefzz/harbour/docs/mkdocs/docs/features/logging/index.md

 # Logging

-Harbour has a very minimal yet useful [logging API](https://github.com/griefzz/harbour/blob/main/include/harbour/log/log.hpp).
+Harbour's logging isn't extensive, but its [API](https://github.com/griefzz/harbour/blob/main/include/harbour/log/) is still useful.
 Since logging itself can bring in a myriad of design considerations and requirements per project, Harbour instead opts to simply provide a set of pretty-printed log functions wrapping fmtlib and callbacks to customize for your needs.